mawilms/rusty-bird/README.md

 Rust bird is a CLI application which starts the flappy bird game.
 Currently the only thing you need is the executable and Rust installed.

+For precompiled versions:

 You can start the game with `rusty-bird start`.

+To run the app from source:

+Clone the repo and execute the crate with `cargo run -- start` or build your own executable with `cargo build`

 ## FAQ